ctxswitch/userclouds-oss/cmd/ucctl/README.md

 #### `ucctl create user`

-Create a new user with password or OIDC authentication.
+Create a new user with password authentication, OIDC authentication, or without authentication.

+**Important:** The user is created in the tenant specified by the current context:
+- **For console employee users**: Switch to a console tenant context first
+- **For regular tenant users**: Switch to a regular tenant context first

+When creating a user without authentication, the authentication will be automatically added when the user logs in for the first time via OIDC (based on email match).

 **Connection Flags (provide either via flags or use context):**
-- `--url` - IDP URL (or use current context)
+- `--url` - Tenant URL (or use current context)
 - `--client-id` - OAuth2 client ID (or use current context)
 - `--client-secret` - OAuth2 client secret (or use current context)
 - `--client-secret-var` - Environment variable containing client secret (default: `UC_CLIENT_SECRET`)